 So the formalities are over, and the biggest stage of all awaits: the World Cup Final.

-Germany and Argentina will do battle for the third time, with the winner taking the glory and the loser left to reflect on what might have been.
-It's the ultimate test for any player, so who will step up to the plate and deliver for their country?
+France and Croatia will do battle for the first time, with the winner taking the glory and the loser left to reflect on what might have been.
+It’s the ultimate test for any player, so who will step up to the plate and deliver for their country?

-We've picked the ten greatest goals scored in the 19 finals so far; will Messi or Muller score a goal worthy of this list in the Maracana?
-We'll soon find out - in the meantime enjoy these great strikes.
+We’ve picked the ten greatest goals scored in the 20 finals so far; will Modric or Mbappe score a goal worthy of this list in Moscow?
+We’ll soon find out - in the meantime enjoy these great strikes.